iMilazzo/sap-workbech-vscode-theme/README.md

 ## My very first extension

-This is my first extension/theme that I just created for myself, but feel free to use, change, do whatever you want.
+This is my first extension/theme I just created for myself, but feel free to use, change, do whatever you want.

-I wanted to bring my VSCode closer to my SAP Workbench and make coding a more SAP-like experience, which I really enjoy.
+I did want to bring my VSCode closer to my SAP Workbench and make coding a more SAP-like experience, which I really enjoy.
 Hope you enjoy this simplistic attempt to achieve it.

-I'm using it to type my codes in Javascript, UI5, Fiori, XML trying to use color that don't cause too much fadigue and be pleasant at the same time.
+I'm using it to write my codes in Javascript, UI5, Fiori, XML, HTML, CSS trying to use a color pallete that don't cause too much fadigue and be pleasant at the same time.
 BTW, I'm very newbie in UI5, Javascript, XML and this world is captiving me every single day.

 * This theme is based on SAP Signature Colors.
-* Some changes were made in this theme to adapt it to the vast amount of options that these languages ​​offer.
+* Some changes were made in this theme to adapt it to the vast amount of options that other languages offer.
 * There are colors used in SAP Workbench, colors from SAP BTP and few a "improvisations" that I made by my self.

 ## Some samples